Skip to main content

 Are ROTC students eligible for In-State status?

-Students who are active participants in one of OSU’s ROTC programs (or are receiving full or partial ROTC scholarships) will be immediately eligible for in-state status without meeting other domiciliary requirements listed above.
+Students who are active participants in one of OSU’s ROTC programs (or are receiving full or partial ROTC scholarships) will be immediately eligible for in-state status even if the scholarship has ended, without meeting other domiciliary requirements listed above.
 The appropriate Army or Air Force ROTC office will determine whether a student meets the participation/scholarship criteria for the program.
 Participation in ROTC is generally defined as a student who is enrolled in ROTC courses, completes all ROTC courses with a passing grade, has completed all application requirements for ROTC membership, and intends to commission into the Army or Air Force upon graduation from their academic program.
-ROTC participants who do not complete ROTC courses with a passing grade may be reclassified as out of state in subsequent terms.
 The Petition for In-State Status for ROTC Participants may be found at:

 https://registrar.okstate.edu/site-files/documents/petition_for_in-state_status_for_rotc_participants.pdf